RobTillaart/DHTNew/README.md

 # DHTNew

-Arduino library for DHT11 and DHT22 with automatic sensor type recognition.
+Arduino library for DHT11 and DHT22 (and compatible) with automatic sensor type recognition.

 ## Description

 DHTNEW is stable for both ARM and AVR.
 It is based upon the well tested DHTlib code.
+This is the main development library of all my DHT libraries.

+Supports DHT11, DHT22, DHT33, DHT44, AM2301, AM2302, AM2303 as these all have the same protocol.
+Note there are differences e.g. DHT11 has no negative temperature, no decimals, and a longer wakeup time.

 ## DHT PIN layout from left to right